eniac/faas/README.md

 Please do not use these scripts to attack any systems that you do not own.

 Our scripts launch a compute cluster on Amazon EC2 and run the [CADO-NFS](http://cado-nfs.gforge.inria.fr/) and [Msieve](http://sourceforge.net/projects/msieve/) implementations of the number field sieve factoring algorithm, with some improvements to parallelization.
-For more information about the project, see [the project webpage](http://seclab.upenn.edu/projects/faas/) and [our paper](http://seclab.upenn.edu/projects/faas/faas.pdf).
+For more information about the project, see [our paper](http://seclab.upenn.edu/projects/faas/faas.pdf).

 # Quick Start Guide
 This section shows you how to quickly get set up to factor.